Risk Factors Dashboard

 Market Area and Competition

 Our corporate office is located in Topeka, Kansas.
-We currently have a network of 51 branches (46 traditional branches and five in-store branches) located in nine counties throughout Kansas and three counties in Missouri.
-We currently have a network of 54 branches (45 traditional branches and nine in-store branches) located in nine counties throughout Kansas and three counties in Missouri.
+As of September 30, 2024, we had a network of 48 branches (44 traditional branches and four in-store branches) located in nine counties throughout Kansas and three counties in Missouri.
 We primarily serve the metropolitan areas of Topeka, Wichita, Lawrence, Manhattan, Emporia, and Salina, Kansas and a portion of the metropolitan area of greater Kansas City.

 Available Information